The AI Encyclopedia Becomes the Canon

 That function matters more in the AI era because reference layers are no longer passive shelves.
 They are training data, retrieval targets, answer-engine evidence, knowledge-graph inputs, browser summaries, classroom shortcuts, and citation material for other automated systems.
 A reference page can leave its original site, pass through an embedding index, appear inside a chatbot answer, and return later as apparent background knowledge in a different system.

 This is why AI-generated encyclopedias deserve attention beyond the usual fight over whether one site is biased.
-The deeper issue is institutional: who gets to compress the world into reusable summaries, what source discipline governs that compression, and how a reader can challenge the result when the summary becomes infrastructure.
+The deeper issue is institutional: who gets to compress the world into reusable summaries, what source discipline governs that compression, how generated tertiary sources are labeled, and how a reader can challenge the result when the summary becomes infrastructure.

 The Grokipedia Event

 Grokipedia made the problem visible.
 Elon Musk's xAI launched the site in late October 2025 as an AI-generated alternative to Wikipedia.
-Associated Press and Axios reported that the launch version listed roughly 885,000 articles.
+Associated Press reported that the launch version listed 885,279 articles, and Axios also described the site going live after an initial crash.
 The project arrived after Musk had repeatedly criticized Wikipedia for ideological bias and presented Grokipedia as a corrective reference layer.

 The launch also exposed an immediate paradox.
 Reports and early analyses found that many Grokipedia pages appeared closely based on Wikipedia.
 PolitiFact reviewed entries and concluded that much of the site was substantially lifted from Wikipedia, while changed passages sometimes lacked citations, introduced misleading or opinionated claims, or removed important context.
-A November 2025 arXiv preprint comparing Grokipedia with English Wikipedia similarly found high derivation from Wikipedia while reporting major differences in citation practices, including more citations to sources English Wikipedia treats as unreliable, blacklisted, or deprecated.
+An arXiv preprint by Harold Triedman and Alexios Mantzarlis found much of Grokipedia's content highly derivative of Wikipedia while reporting major differences in citation practices, including more citations to sources English Wikipedia treats as generally unreliable or blacklisted.
+A peer-reviewed PNAS article by Saeedeh Mohammadi and Taha Yasseri, published in May 2026 after an arXiv preprint, compared 17,790 matched article pairs and found Grokipedia articles longer, more syntactically complex, and less densely referenced, with a bimodal pattern in which some pages closely resembled Wikipedia and others diverged substantially.

 Those findings should be handled carefully.
-Early computational studies of a new platform are not final institutional truth.
+Computational studies of a new platform are not final institutional truth, and a later revision of a study can change the sample, method, or conclusion.
 Wikipedia itself is uneven, political, incomplete, and dependent on volunteer attention.
 But the pattern is still important: an AI encyclopedia can inherit the public web, rewrite selected parts, wrap the result in machine authority, and present the new surface as a less biased replacement for the human institution it depends on.

-The risk sharpened when TechCrunch, summarizing Guardian reporting in January 2026, said ChatGPT had begun citing Grokipedia for some obscure queries.
+The risk sharpened when Guardian reporting in January 2026 found GPT-5.2 citing Grokipedia in tests on some more obscure queries, with TechCrunch summarizing the same concern the next day.
 The significance is not one vendor's retrieval choice.
 It is the recursion.
 A machine-written encyclopedia can become evidence for another model, which can then make the first system's framing feel like independent confirmation.

 What Wikipedia Actually Governs